Nearly half of a Michigan high school's valedictorians since 2014 have come from the same family

-(CNN)Following in her siblings' footsteps, Ameila Corne graduates from a Michigan high school this month as the valedictorian.
+(CNN)Following in her siblings' footsteps, Amelia Corne graduates from a Michigan high school this month as the valedictorian.
 She'll be the third member of her family to hold the title in the past seven years.

 Amelia's sister, Bethany, started the tradition as the first in the family to hold the title in 2014.
 Her brother Lane followed in 2016.
 Now four years later, it's Amelia's turn to be crowned valedictorian and craft her speech for graduation.

-Note: CORRECTION: An earlier version of this story misspelled the first name of the Airport High School valedictorian.
-It is Amelia.